PrefectHQ/prefect/docs/concepts/storage.md

 Prefect 2.0 supports creating multiple storage configurations and switching between storage as needed.

+!!! tip "Storage uses blocks"
+    [Blocks](/concepts/blocks/) is the Prefect technology underlying storage, and enables you to leverage do so much more.

+    In addition to creating storage blocks via the Prefect CLI, you can now create storage blocks and other kinds of block configuration objects via the [Prefect UI and Prefect Cloud](/ui/blocks/).

 ## Configuring storage

 To create a storage configuration, use the `prefect storage create` CLI command.
 You'll be able to select from available storage types.
 When necessary, you must provide storage location and authentication details.